raspy135/Qun-synthesizer/README.md

 1. In System menu , "Num of devices" should be 2 for all devices.
 Set Dev Index=1 for Master device, 2 for Slave device.
 2. Iniaialize a preset (4 second press of Rec button) on Master device.
 3. Make sure it can play initial SAW wave sound.
-4. Set "MIX" parameter in Mix menu to 64.
+4. We are going to configure Duo mode first.
+Set "MIX" parameter in Mix menu to 64.
 It should mix Osc1 and Osc2.
 5. Set "OSC Env SEL" to use EG2.
 6. Go Key / Other submenu and set MonoDuoPolyMode to "PolyDuo"
 7. Press "Rec" button on Master device.
 It will dump all preset commands.
 After the dump, all preset state should be in sync between devices.